Boring Technology Bias¶

 Boring technology bias: LLMs recommend tools proportional to training-data frequency, not fitness for the problem — popular beats optimal by default.

-The Problem¶
+The problem¶

-The bias manifests differently by interaction mode:
+The bias shows up differently by interaction mode:

 flowchart LR